Cosmoverse/FloatingText/README.md

 Use `/ft delete <id>` to delete a floating text.

 ## API
-Currently, there's no API to add/remove floating texts (or if you wish to: `Server::dispatchCommand()` is always a possibility).
+"At the moment, there is no API method available for adding or removing floating texts.
+This means that all floating texts must be set up manually in the game.
-There is however a pretty optimized floating text handling API aimed at updating floating texts by replacing wildcards.<br>
+However, the plugin does provide an API to update floating texts by replacing wildcards:

-Preferably on plugin enable, you can register a `FloatingTextHandler` instance by calling `FloatingTextHandlerManager::register($handler)`.<br>
+On plugin enable, register a `FloatingTextHandler` instance by calling `FloatingTextHandlerManager::register($handler)`.<br>
 The `FloatingTextHandler` consists of three methods — `canHandle(FloatingText)`, `onSpawn(FloatingText, FloatingTextEntity)` and `onDespawn(FloatingText, FloatingTextEntity)`.<br>
 If your `canHandle()` returns true for a specific `FloatingText` (`FloatingText` holds world, x, y, z and the floating text string), then your `FloatingTextHandler` will be notified via `onSpawn` and `onDespawn` methods whenever a floating text gets spawned.
-This is the base information required for implementation of a runtime-efficient find-and-replace-wildcard-in-floating-text.<br>
-As a utility, the plugin ships with a `FloatingTextFindAndReplaceHandler` and `FloatingTextFindAndReplaceTickerHandler` that can be used like so:
+As a utility, the plugin ships with a `FloatingTextFindAndReplaceHandler` and `FloatingTextFindAndReplaceTickerHandler` that can be used as follows:
 ```php
 /** @var Loader $loader */
 $manager = $loader->getHandlerManager();